We want our MTV!

 If your only experience with Devo is the satisfaction, the Rolling Stones cover or

 Whip It, both of which are great songs.
+Yeah.

-Like do yourself a favor and just dive in.
+Like, do yourself a favor and just dive in.

 It's amazing music.
+I love Devo.

-And shout out, of course, to Akron Akron Akron and Firestone High School.
+And shout out, of course, to Akron, Akron, Akron, and Firestone High School.

 Chuck,

 we're 30 minutes in and we haven't taken an ad break yet.
+I thought we took one, no?
+I don't think so.

+Did we?
 Let's ask Jerry to rule on this.
+Jerry?

 You have not.

-Will you play us out with the music stinger?
+so we're going to cut to commercial break right now.
+Will you uh play us out with the music stinger?

-I thought you meant Jerry.
+oh, oh, me, I thought you meant Jerry.

 Very nice.